-ALL College of Science freshmen will be enrolled into the ScienceFIT course, ACE 110 (1 credit, S/U), for Fall 2016 as part of the Advanced Registration process.
+ALL College of Science freshmen will be enrolled into the ScienceFIT course, SCI 109 (1 credit, S/U), for Fall 2017 as part of the Advanced Registration process.

 Housing for ScienceFIT

 Participants who have been approved as residents in one of the University's residence halls for the academic year will be allowed to move into their assigned room for an additional housing fee (TBD) on August 19, 2017 (Saturday) for an additional $158.75 housing fee at your designated check-in time.
 You will receive your housing assignment from the Housing Office and designate your check-in time in July.

-WolfCards (University's photo ID card for students) are required to access the residence hall building and room after the initial check-in; the WolfCard office, located on the 2nd floor of the Joe Crowley Student Union, will be open starting at 7:30-10 am on August 21, 2016 to issue WolfCards to students.
+WolfCards (University's photo ID card for students) are required to access the residence hall building and room after the initial check-in; the WolfCard office is located on the 2nd floor of the Joe Crowley Student Union.
 Make sure to bring a valid U.S. State or Federally issued photo ID or passport.

 Please contact the Housing Office at (775) 784-1113 or email email@example.com with any additional questions.

 - If you will be arriving before August 19, 2017, you will need to arrange for your own lodging.

-- Participants who have an on-campus housing contract for academic year 2016-2017, but do not pay the $122.80 for the ScienceFIT early move-in by July 15, are responsible for arranging their own housing during ScienceFIT.
+- Participants who have an on-campus housing contract for academic year 2017-2018, but do not wish to pay the additional housing for the ScienceFIT early move-in are responsible for arranging their own housing during ScienceFIT.